Whatever you want your money to do, setting savings goals can help you get there.

 3) Working out your priorities for the coming months

-In the run up to Christmas it’s easy to spend far more than you’d planned to.
-So it’s even more important to plan and decide how much you can afford to spend and where you’d like to save.
+After Christmas you might feel that you’ve spent far more than you’d planned to.
+So it’s even more important to plan ahead and decide how much you can afford to save.
 Setting specific objectives is a good way to stay motivated, even if it’s only possible to set a small amount aside each month.

 4) Keeping a weekly diary of spending